Charlestown man arrested in Boston woman’s disappearance breaks down in court

 Pena, who met with a psychiatrist at the courthouse Wednesday morning, was ordered held without bail pending the completion of a 20-day mental health evaluation at Bridgewater State Hospital.

-During his brief arraignment, Pena could be seen with a distressed and pained look on his face as the psychiatrist told the court he had been “hearing voices” and suffering from a “history of alcohol and drug abuse.”
-The psychiatrist also said it was possible that Pena was embellishing his symptoms.
+During his brief arraignment, Pena could be seen talking to himself with a distressed and pained look on his face as the psychiatrist told the court he had been “hearing voices” and suffering from a “history of alcohol and drug abuse.”
+The psychiatrist also said it was possible that Pena was embellishing his bizarre symptoms.

 Ambrose, who is from Wenham and lives in Jamaica Plain, went missing after leaving Hennessy’s Bar on Union Street around 11 p.m. on Saturday.